Gr8-Dayne/401-Data-Structures/README.md

-## Class 7 Code Challenge - k-th value from the end of a linked list.
+## Class 7 Code Challenge - kth value from the end of a linked list

 #### Summary